A false witness that speaketh lies, and he that soweth discord among brethren.

 God also loves unity, especially among His people (Ps 133:1-3; I Cor 1:10; Eph 4:3-4).
 He hates those who openly or subtly disturb fellowship and peace (Pr 6:12-15; 16:28; 26:20; Rom 16:17-18).
 He condemns variance, debate, envy, implacability, emulations, evil surmising, strife, sedition, tumults, and whispering.
 Instead He commands and commends peace (Matt 5:9; II Cor 13:11; Phil 3:16; Col 3:15; Jas 3:17-18).

 A chord is harmonious blending of coordinated notes; accord is agreement and harmony; and concord is the state of peace and agreement between parties.
 All three words are related, meaning agreement, harmony, and peace.
 But discord is an antonym, meaning absence of concord or harmony.
 It is disagreement, variance, dissension, and strife.
 Is your church as harmonious as it should be?
-Do you labor to make all notes blend?
+Do you work hard to make all notes blend?

-Consider well our blessed Lord and His perfect conduct in light of these two sins.
+Consider well the blessed Lord and His perfect conduct in light of these two sins.
 The Jews used false witnesses to condemn Jesus to death (Matt 26:59), but He is the faithful and true witness (Rev 3:14; 19:11).
-The wicked Jews divided over Jesus and stirred up the Gentiles against the apostles (John 9:16; Acts 14:2), but the Prince of Peace destroyed Jew/Gentile enmity and made both one by His cross (Is 9:6; John 11:52; Eph 2:11-22)!
+The wicked Jews divided over Jesus and stirred up the Gentiles against the apostles (John 9:16; Acts 14:2), but the Prince of Peace destroyed Jew/Gentile enmity and made both one by His cross (Is 9:6; John 11:52; Eph 2:11-22).